TimoBechtel/socketdb/docs/guide/custom-store.md

 # Custom Store

 You can use your own store for the [SocketDBClient](/api/client) as well as [SocketDBServer](/api/server).
-This allows you to, for example, to add persistence to your application.
+This allows you to, for example, add persistence to your application.

 Simply write a function that returns an object with these functions: